smithjd/sql-pet/README.md

 ## Book

-* Tutorial materials from this repo go in the [R, Databases and Docker](https://smithjd.github.io/sql-pet/).
+* Tutorial materials from this repo go in the online book, "[R, Databases and Docker](https://smithjd.github.io/sql-pet/)".
 * Each chapter is written so it can be executed independently (once the Docker container is built in Chapter 5).
-We are using a [Knit-then-Merge](https://bookdown.org/yihui/bookdown/new-session.html) approach so each chapter of the book can be Knitted separately.
+We are using a [Knit-then-Merge](https://bookdown.org/yihui/bookdown/new-session.html) approach, so each chapter of the book can be Knitted separately.
 * The book depends on the `sqlrpetr` package.
 It can be downloaded using `devtools::install_github("smithjd/sqlpetr")`

 ## Prerequisites